-If the reported location is within the MACC responsibility area, the location is plotted on a map to determine jurisdictional ownership.
-Once the jurisdictional ownership is determined, the relevant agency(s) are notified.
-When the location is within an area that the MACC performs initial response dispatching for, resources will be directed to the location.
-Agency FMO's or DOs are then notified.
+If the reported location is within the MACC service area, the location is plotted on a map to determine jurisdictional ownership.
+Once the jurisdictional ownership is determined, resources are dispatched, if appropriate, and the relevant agency(s) are notified.
 Agency FMO's/DOs will determine if additional resources are needed and/or if move up and cover needs to be initiated.

 Evacuation, road closures and other actions relating to the publics use of an area is under the jurisdiction of law enforcement, usually the county or state police.
 The local county emergency response centers will be called by the MACC to obtain the requested actions.
 Agency law enforcement will also be contacted by telephone.
-If there is no answer, leave a message, then contact the Patrol Captain or supervisor.
+If there is no answer, a message will be left, then the Patrol Captain or supervisor will be contacted.

 Ordering additional resources for initial response will use the closest forces concept.
-If the needed resources are not available within the MACC area, a resource order will be created in the Interagency Resource Ordering Capability (IROC) system and placed to EACC.
+If the needed resources are not available within the MACC service area, a resource order will be created in the Interagency Resource Ordering Capability (IROC) system and placed to EACC.
 Temporary Flight restrictions (TFR) requests will also be created through IROC.
 The process for creating and placing orders can be found in the Pinyon/Box in the External - MACC/MACC SOG folder.